Emergency Dentistry In Columbia, MD

 A toothache can be the result of a variety of dental issues, such as cavities, gum disease, or tooth decay.
 Visit Dr. Patel as soon as possible to find out the cause of your toothache and get proper treatment.

-1. In the meantime, you can try to make the pain lessening.
+1. In the meantime, you can try to lessen the pain.

 2. Over-the-counter pain medications can be effective for reducing dental pain.
 Ibuprofen or acetaminophen both work well.